 This example of application is revealing of the larger problem of information explosion.
 The quantity of published information has grown relentlessly throughout the last decades.
 Machine learning can be used to filter or aggregate this large amount of data.
 In this case, the object of interest is not the text in itself but the conveyed semantic, its meaning.
 This begs the question: how to define the meaning we are seeking to process?
 Indeed, foundational theories of meaning are the object of much discussion in the philosophy community (Speaks 2021).
 While some skeptics, like Quine, do not recognize meaning as a concept of interest, they reckon that a minimal description of meaning should at least encompass the recognition of synonymy.
-This follows from the above discussion about the recognition of repetitions: if $\mathbf{e}$ is a repetition of $\mathbf{e}$ , we should be able to say that $\mathbf{e}$ and $\mathbf{e}$ are synonymous.
+This follows from the above discussion about the recognition of repetitions: if $\overset{\bullet}{\bullet}$ is a repetition of $\overset{\bullet}{\bullet}$, we should be able to say that $\overset{\bullet}{\bullet}$ and $\overset{\bullet}{\bullet}$ are synonymous.
 In practice, this implies that we ought to be able to extract classes of linguistic forms with the same meaning or referent-the difference between the two is not relevant to our problem.

 While the above discussion of meaning is essential to define our objects of interest, relations, it is important to note that we work on language; we want to extract relations from language, not from repetitions of abstract entities.
 Yet, the mapping between linguistic signifiers and their meaning is not bijective.
 We can distinguish two kinds of misalignment between the two: either two expressions refer to the same object (synonymy), or the same expression refers to different objects depending on the context in which it appears (homonymy).
 The first variety of misalignment is the most common one, especially at the sentence level.
 For example, "Paris is the capital of France" and "the capital of France is Paris" convey the same meaning despite having different written and spoken forms.
-On the other From the Ancient Greek ἐπιστήμη: knowledge, know-how.
+On the other well be abandoned.

-$^3$ From the Ancient Greek téxvy: craft, art.
+- From the Ancient Greek ἐπιστήμη: knowledge, know-how. - 3 From the Ancient Greek τέχνη: craft, art.

 Alex et al., "Assisted curation: does text mining really help?"
-PSB 2008

-66 Once the theory of meaning is sharply separated from the theory of reference, it is a short step to recognizing as the business of the theory of meaning simply the synonymy of linguistic forms and the analyticity of statements; meanings themselves, as obscure intermediary entities, may well be abandoned.
+PSB 2008 66 Once the theory of meaning is sharply separated from the theory of reference, it is a short step to recognizing as the business of the theory of meaning simply the synonymy of linguistic forms and the analyticity of statements; meanings themselves, as obscure intermediary entities, may hand, the second kind is principally visible at the word level.
+For example, the preposition "from" in the phrases "retinopathy from diabetes" and "Bellerophon from Corinth" conveys either a has effect relationship or a birthplace one.
+To distinguish these two uses of "from," we can use relation identifiers such as P1542 for has effect and P19 for birthplace.
+An example with entity identifiers-which purpose to uniquely identify entity concepts-is provided in the margin of page xx.

-Willard Van Orman Quine, "Main Trends in Recent Philosophy: Two Dogmas of Empiricism" (1951)
+- Willard Van Orman Quine, "Main Trends in Recent Philosophy: Two Dogmas of Empiricism" (1951)